 Amgen (AMGN) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the world's largest biotech drugmaker had gained 8.57% over the past month.
-This has outpaced the Medical sector's gain of 4.74% and the S&P 500's gain of 5.76% in that time.
+Prior to today's trading, shares of the world's largest biotech drugmaker had gained 7.78% over the past month.
+This has outpaced the Medical sector's loss of 2.72% and the S&P 500's loss of 0.13% in that time.

 Amgen will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect Amgen to post earnings of $4.10 per share.
-This would mark year-over-year growth of 7.61%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $6.9 billion, up 4% from the year-ago period.
+On that day, Amgen is projected to report earnings of $4.10 per share, which would represent year-over-year growth of 7.61%.
+Our most recent consensus estimate is calling for quarterly revenue of $6.9 billion, up 4% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for Amgen.
+Any recent changes to analyst estimates for Amgen should also be noted by investors.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.11% higher within the past month.
-Amgen currently has a Zacks Rank of #3 (Hold).
+Within the past 30 days, our consensus EPS projection has moved 0.42% lower.
+Amgen is currently sporting a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that Amgen has a Forward P/E ratio of 12.58 right now.
-For comparison, its industry has an average Forward P/E of 20.36, which means Amgen is trading at a discount to the group.
+Looking at its valuation, Amgen is holding a Forward P/E ratio of 12.67.
+This represents a discount compared to its industry's average Forward P/E of 17.81.

-Meanwhile, AMGN's PEG ratio is currently 1.51.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-AMGN's industry had an average PEG ratio of 1.44 as of yesterday's close.
+We can also see that AMGN currently has a PEG ratio of 1.53.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+AMGN's industry had an average PEG ratio of 1.27 as of yesterday's close.

 Click to get this free report